jakubcerveny/gilbert/README.md

 ### Visualizing the Results

 A simple Octave script is included to help visualize the coordinates produced by `gilbert2d` and `gilbert3d`.
-The above figures were obtained with this command
+The above figures were obtained with
-line:

 ```
 ./gilbert2d 100 63 | octave --eval 'waitfor(plotpath(dlmread(stdin())));'
 ```

 ---

-TODO
+Author: Jakub Červený.
+This code is released under the 2-clause BSD license.